Water resource recovery facilities

 Wastewater doesn't have to go to waste

-How wastewater is treated
+How we treat wastewater

-The initial treatment level needed depends on:
+The treatment level needed depends on:

-• the facility's location
+• the location of the facility

 • the nature of the facility's catchment area, including wastewater quality.